mgonzcast/offlineWindowsUpdates/README.md

 # offlineWindowsUpdates

-Download offline Windows updates for Windows 10 machines not connected to the Internet
+This is a set of scripts for downloading offline Windows and Office updates for Windows 10 machines not connected to the Internet

+It is based on the [MSCatalog](https://github.com/ryan-jan/MSCatalog) powershell module

+It is tested with Windows 10 LTSC and Office 2016 32 bits, but you probably can change the search queries and tailor it to your needs

+It creates an updates folder self contained with an install.bat batch script.
+You can copy that folder into your offline machine and run it as administrator from command line